esa/pagmo/doc/sphinx/documentation/problems.rst

    .. method:: _compute_constraints_impl(self, x)

-      This is a virtual function that can be re-implemented in the derived class (if c_dim>0) and must return a tuple packing as many numbers as the declared dimension of the problem constraints (c_dim).
+      This is a virtual function tham can must be re-implemented in the derived class (if c_dim>0) and must return a tuple packing as many numbers as the declared dimension of the problem constraints (c_dim).
       Inequality constarints need to be packed at last.